wwdc14/TGCameraViewController/README.md

 pod install
 ```

-<em>Alternatively you can directly download the [latest code version](https://github.com/tdginternet/TGCameraViewController/archive/master.zip) add  drag and drop all files at `TGCameraViewController` folder onto your project.</em>
+<em>Alternatively you can directly download the [latest code version](https://github.com/tdginternet/TGCameraViewController/archive/master.zip) add  drag and drop all files at <strong>TGCameraViewController</strong> folder onto your project.</em>

 ---
 ---